Meet Audrey

 I’m also:

 a human, wife, mother to an (objectively) adorable boy, daughter, sister, friend, a dog mom, and forever a student to the school of life.
 I love baking and cooking, looking for amazing foods, playing the piano, collecting (too many) books, walking around bookstores (especially the self help section), watching The Office and Parks and Recreation over and over, and people-watching.
-In my free time, I like checking my Amazon wish wish list to see if any of them dropped in prices (I’m a savvy shopper, okay?), get in touch with my tarot cards and oracle cards (I’m still learning!), and watch funny videos.
+In my free time, I like checking my Amazon wish list to see if any of them dropped in prices (I’m a savvy shopper, okay?), get in touch with my tarot cards and oracle cards (I’m still learning!), and watch funny videos.
 I have a very reserved looking exterior but I’m full of quirks, ideas, and imaginative mind!

 Korean-American-Trauma-Therapist-In-Texas